-Hamida Khatri is an artist, writer, curator, arts educator, and a community activist, born and raised in Karachi, Pakistan, and living and working in Baltimore, U.S. She works in a variety of mediums, from figurative drawings to photography, to sculptural puppets, to animation.
+Hamida Khatri is an artist, writer, curator, arts educator, and a community activist, born and raised in Karachi, Pakistan, and living and working in New York, U.S. She works in a variety of mediums, from figurative drawings to photography, to sculptural puppets, to animation.
 She holds a Master of Fine Arts in Community Arts and a Certificate in Teaching from the Maryland Institute College of Art (U.S.), Certificate in Humanistic Counselling from Counselling & Psychotherapy Central Awarding Body (U.K.), a Bachelor of Fine Arts in Sculpture and Photography from the Indus Valley School of Art & Architecture (Pakistan), and a Bachelor and Master of Business Administration in Marketing from the Institute of Business Management (Pakistan).

 She is the Founder and Director of Creative Therapy Platform: A Voluntary Travel-Community Project focused on crafting healing spaces in underrepresented areas.
 Taking inspiration from Shaun McNiff’s (Professor and Dean at Lesley University, U.S.) description of art as medicine for the soul, her surrealist approach to gender issues negotiates the psychology of emotions.
 Through these voluntary projects, she helps transform ‘space’ into a healthy communal place where meditative artmaking is practiced.
 One of the major objectives of her community-based art practice is to deepen participants’ understanding of and comfort with the ‘liberatory process’ through their own creative investigations.
 She has conducted workshops in several schools, government non-profit organizations, and institutes in India, Bangladesh, U.K., and the U.S.